 Roast lamb is the Greek Orthodox Easter meat because it symbolizes the sacrifice Jesus made on the cross.

 - 2 tablespoons crushed dried rosemary

 - 24 ounces small potato medley (we used Green Giant)

 - Mix together 2 crushed garlic cloves, 1 tablespoon olive oil, 1 tablespoon dried rosemary, juice from two lemons, and red wine to make a marinade.
 Then marinate lamb in mixture for 6-12 hours in covered container in the refrigerator.
 Turn the lamb every few hours.

 - Once lamb is done marinating, remove to a lightly greased baking pan, reserving the juices.
 Preheat the oven to 450F.

 - After that, mix together the remaining crushed garlic cloves and rosemary.
 Make slits in lamb with a knife and stuff slits with the herb mixture.
-Then rub lamb with olive oil and sprinkle with salt and pepper.
+Then rub lamb with olive oil and sprinkle with salt and pepper to season it.

 - When oven is heated, reduce heat to 350F.
 Place lamb in oven uncovered for 1 hour.

 - Meanwhile, toss potatoes with oregano, juice from remaining lemons, any remaining olive oil and 1/4 cup water.
 Season with salt and pepper.
 Add potatoes with liquid around lamb at the 1 hour mark.